cold-soda-jay/blenderMotorFactory/README.md

 This is an blender addon which can create motor.
 We parameterized many features of a motor and so user can generate various model in same type but different parameters.

+## 1. Installation

+> **Requirement**:
-This addon only support [blender version 2.90.1](https://download.blender.org/release/Blender2.90/).
+> - This addon only support [blender version 2.90.1](https://download.blender.org/release/Blender2.90/).
 Other version may cause unpredictable falier.

-## 1. Installation
+> - Blender Bolt Factory should be enabled.
+It is a default addon in blender, you can enable it in *Edit > Preference > Install*.

 1. Download the project via ``git clone https://github.com/cold-soda-jay/blenderMotorFactory.git`` or download zip file from realese.
 2. In Blender, go *Edit > Preference > Install* and find the file **Add Motor.zip**.
 Make sure it is activated.